Death threat: Against a head of state

 In many governments, including monarchies and republics of all levels of political freedom, threatening to kill the head of state or head of government (such as the sovereign, president, or prime minister) is considered a crime.
 Punishments for such threats vary.
 United States law provides for up to five years in prison for threatening any government official, especially the president.
 In the United Kingdom, under the Treason Felony Act 1848, it is illegal to attempt to kill or deprive the monarch of their throne; this offense was originally punished with penal transportation, and then was changed to the death penalty, and currently the penalty is life imprisonment.

 Osman warning

-Named after a high-profile case, Osman v United Kingdom, Osman warnings (also letters or notices) are warnings of a death threat or high risk of murder issued by British police or legal authorities to the possible victim.
+Named after a high-profile case, Osman v United Kingdom, Osman warnings (also called letters or notices) are warnings of a high risk of murder issued by British police or legal authorities to the possible victim.
 They are used when there is intelligence of the threat, but there is not enough evidence to justify the police arresting the potential murderer.